uriel1998/mpdq/README.md

 The instruction file should end in a newline.
 If it does not, `mpdq` will add one automatically.

+### Mode

+There are three possible weighting modes for `mpdq`:

+* **simple** - the default weighting.
+It only factors in whatever genre weight you defined in the instruction file.
+* **songs** - this weighting factors in the number of songs you have in each genre as well as the genre weight you defined in the instruction file.
+This will result in increased representation from genres you have more songs in.
+* **genre** - this weighting uses the genre weight as *the maximum number of songs in that genre to be played per hour*.
+So if you put `Pop=1`, you will *only* hear 1 song from that genre per hour.

+If you do not have mode defined, it defaults to **simple**.

 ## 6. Usage